mash/node-angel/README.markdown

 # angel.js

-angel.js is a simple library to gracefully restart multi process net.Servers on node >= 0.6 be careful, beta quality yet
+angel.js is a simple library to gracefully restart multi process net.Servers on node >= 0.6, 0.8

 ## Features